thunderflip/flic-py/README.md

 Finally, I wrote a script that fulfils these needs.

-Want to keep your FLAC collection flawless too?
+Want to keep your FLAC library flawless too?
 Download the script and start using it!

 ## Usage